mw0/gcp/readme.md

 In practice, the process is somewhat more complicated:

-* First (training phase) an ensemble of iTrees is built from random sub-samples of the original dataset;
+* First (training phase), an ensemble of iTrees is built from random sub-samples of the original dataset;
-* Second (test phase) each data point is fed into the ensemble of iTrees, with path lengths computed for each tree
+* Second (test phase), each data point is fed into the ensemble of iTrees, with path lengths computed for each tree
-* Third anomaly scores are computed using each point's average path length.
+* Third, anomaly scores are computed using each point's average path length.

 Key points are that:
 * True anomalies are likely to be well-represented in the iTrees of the ensemble, resulting as external nodes with short path lengths